Serve up this pretty parcel of flaky cod, sweet fennel and fresh herbs. Whoever opens it is in for a delicious experience.

 See more Cod recipes

-We recommend pairing this subtle, delicate fish recipe with a fruity glass of finest* Sauvignon Blanc Furmint.
+We recommend pairing this subtle, delicate fish recipe with a fruity glass of Tesco Finest Sauvignon Blanc Furmint.